ThoenigAdrian/NeuralNetworksCudaTutorial/Part 3 - Multiple Layers/README.md

 ### 1.3 The Details

 So you may have wondered why I choose to run the cuda kernel with 130 threads.
-Seem pretty arbitrary doesn't it ?
+Seems pretty arbitrary doesn't it ?
 Well the reason for that is the memory layout on the GPU.

 <img src="https://user-images.githubusercontent.com/16619270/231000290-3231f15c-dd1f-4831-97e6-b82a555a7e36.png" alt="Example" width="800"/>